Pokémon Duel: Synopsis

-In the single-player quest line, the player is a participant in the Pokémon Figure World Championships held on Carmonte Island, which hosts a large amount of hotels.
-Wearing a mask throughout the competition, the player befriends several other competitors including Luca (who acted as a tutorial guide, and later became a hotel owner) and Sharon (who accompanied the player).
-Throughout the challenge, the player's progress is followed by a group known as the Roger family, who eyed the player's seemingly-sentient AI named Carlo.
-As of the end of service in 2019, only six out of the ten hotels shown in the game have been unlocked.
+In the single-player quest line, the player is a participant in the Pokémon Figure World Championships held on Carmonte Island, which hosts a large amount of hotels, with each headed by a hotel leader.
+Wearing a mask throughout the competition, the player befriends several other competitors as they attempt to defeat each hotel leader.
+Throughout the challenge, the player's progress is followed by a group known as the Roger family, who eye the player's seemingly-sentient AI named Carlo.